Post

 Using Jenkins Extensively »> GitHub Actions

-GitHub Actions later also supports cross-repo Actions/Runners.
+GitHub Actions now also supports cross-repo Actions/Runners.

-Richness of Third-Party Plugins Jenkins > GitHub Actions
+Third-party Plugin Richness Jenkins > GitHub Actions

 Feature Depth Jenkins »> GitHub Actions